COVID-19-related measures taken by the GGNB - Information for GGNB doctoral students (28 January 2021)

 A preview of skills and methods courses planned for the winter term 2020/21 can be found here.Please check the monthly GAUSS newsletter for updates on (online) Methods courses

-We recommend to arrange TAC meetings in near future by video‐conferencing and avoid face-to-face meetings.
-However, personal meetings are permitted if all persons involved agree and the current distance and hygiene requirements can be met.
+We recommend to arrange TAC meetings for the foreseeable future by video‐conferencing.
 For the current requirements, please check with the respective faculty or institute.

 The recommendations by the data protection officer of the University apply.
 The videoconferencing page of the GWDG informs about various videoconferencing services with recommendations and guidelines on how to use them.